-Assuming that capital expenses are evenly spent over the period of analysis, more than 1,222 jobs would be sustained in Richland County and Lexington County from 2017 to 2024 as a result of the project.
+Assuming that capital expenses are evenly spent over the period of analysis, more than 1,222 jobs and 1,334 jobs (for the RPA and the Refined RPA) would be sustained in Richland County and Lexington County from 2017 to 2024 as a result of the project.
 This represents 0.32 percent of the area's current total employment.